 Study abroad allows you to grow academically and professionally while gaining a global perspective.
-Talk with your advisor about opportunities available through Curry.
+Talk with your advisor about opportunities available through the School of Education and Human Development.
 Also set up a time to meet with personnel in the International Studies Office (208 Minor Hall).
 There are many details you need to consider when selecting when and where you want to study.
 Two options are described below, but the possibilities are endless!

 Earning Undergraduate Credit for Study Abroad: